-In her home studio, she has been creating art made from everyday and discarded objects, animating them in unusual ways.
-Her sculptures have been exhibited at Kaatsbaan Cultural Park and in the 2022 exhibition “Shelter” curated by Melinda Stickney-Gibson for the Woodstock Byrdcliffe Guild.
+In her home studio, she has been creating art made from everyday objects, animating them in unusual ways.
+She enjoys upcycling things that others might discard into art.

+Her sculptures have been exhibited at Kaatsbaan Cultural Park, the Kingston Design Showhouse and in the 2022 exhibition “Shelter” curated by Melinda Stickney-Gibson for the Woodstock Byrdcliffe Guild.
 In 2021, Eileen was the recipient of the Robert Angeloch Printmaking Award from the Woodstock Artists Association and Museum.

 With a breeze of delight, a new beginning.

 With the ease of a pencil across paper and its trust in the moment,

 She brings the joy her mother invoked as she aged into her wisdom.

 The mists of Inverness, the winds of Stromness, the old world of Dungarvan,

 These linger about the pictures, the objects, the fruit of the long-awaited adventure,